OhziiiLov3/zootywater/README.md

 - Glass Cards for About and Community Pages
 ### Features that can be saved for a later iteration.
 - User will be able to place order and receive order
-- 3D Model of Bottle that rotates for Home Page(Work around 3D animation of Jpeg)
 - Create a link to NFT of 3D model
+- Daliy Water intake tracker
+- Alkaline PH Level Test
+- Survey
 ### Create 3-5 major milestones with dates outlining when you expect essential features will be done.
 - Glass Theme CSS Design
 - Functional animated Glass Theme Cards
 - User will be able to create, update, edit, and delete Profile
 - User will be able to add Product to cart to place order
-- User will receive a welcome email if User opts in for subscribtion
+- User opts in for subscribtion